 IT HAPPENS MORE THAN YOU THINK

 Child marriage is a gendered practice with grave social, financial, physical, and psychological consequences.
-The United States State Department has called marriage before 18 a “humans rights abuse” that “produces devastating repercussions for a girl’s life, effectively ending her childhood.”
-In order to protect children and secure their futures, the practice of child marriage must be outlawed.
-The movement to end child marriage and sex abuse in the United States is growing at this time, and CHILD USA is dedicated to reforming the laws to ensure children are not married before the age of 18.
+The United States Department of State has called marriage before 18 a “humans rights abuse” that “produces devastating repercussions for a girl’s life, effectively ending her childhood.”
+To protect children and secure their futures, the practice of child marriage must be outlawed.
+The movement to end child marriage and sex abuse in the United States is growing, and CHILD USA is dedicated to reforming the laws to ensure children are not married before the age of 18.

 CHILD MARRIAGE: RECENT NEWS